dhs strategic plan 2016-2020

 Rebalancing of Medicaid Expenditures

-Increase the percentage of Medicaid expenditures going to HCBS for older adults and adults with disabilities from 18% in 2016 to 22% by Federal Fiscal Year (FFY) end 2020.
+Increase the percentage of Medicaid expenditures going to HCBS for individuals with disabilities from 47.9% in 2016 to 55% by Federal Fiscal Year (FFY) end 2020.

 Significance: Despite an overwhelming preference among people to receive services in their home and communities, many Medicaid expenditures continue to be spent on institutional care.
 As people live longer and grow older, the need for supports will increase significantly.
 Developing and sustaining a high- performing system of care, complete with robust home and community options, will be imperative for sustainability of the long-term services and supports system.